 We live in a VUCA world- volatile, uncertain, complex and ambiguous.
 The rate of change is ever-increasing due to advances in technology and business concepts, and this is responsible for a highly dynamic business environment.
 Organizations which do not keep pace with these changing times are probable to perish soon.
-To keep pace, organizations must adopt new business models which are agile, responsive and disruptive.
-This business disruption is bringing on a disruption of skill sets.
+To keep pace, organizations must adopt new business models which are agile, responsive, and disruptive.
+This business disruption is bringing on disruption of skill sets.
 Employee performance leads to organizational performance and equipping employees with the right skills to navigate the business realities of today and tomorrow is a must.
-In fact, employee skills are seeing such a flux, that an entire new set of jobs will gain prominence in the near future.
-The shelf life of employees’ skills has shortened to a great extent, and employees must constantly upgrade their knowledge, skills and abilities to outperform.
+In fact, employee skills are seeing such a flux, that an entirely new set of jobs will gain prominence in the near future.
+The shelf life of employees’ skills has shortened to a great extent, and employees must constantly upgrade their knowledge, skills, and abilities to outperform.

 On average, by 2020, more than a third of the desired core skill sets of most occupations will be comprised of skills that are not yet considered crucial to the job today*